scryptachain/scrypta/README.md

 </tbody>
 </table>

-# Install with a bash script
+# Install with bash script

 If you're on Ubuntu you can install the wallet with our `install.sh` script.